Why We Do Research

 Register Members Do Us All a Great Service

 Today, the Register is Europe’s largest patient database.
 In 2016, we were happy to welcome Jonas from Leipzig, our 50,000th registered heart patient.
 By donating their data and samples, “heart-experts” such as Jonas and their relatives do all individuals with congenital heart disease a great service.
-Research across the world makes use of the data and samples of over 55,000 patients.
+Today, congenital heart disease research can access data and samples from more than 60,000 patients.
 Meanwhile, many of our research results have brought about improvements in diagnostics, treatment and preventive care.

 Are You Already Taking Part in Research?